barryceelen/sublime-wpcs-whitelist-flags/README.md

 ## Use

-Type `wpcs` to select a whitelist flag via autocomplete.
+Type `phpcs` or `wpcs` to select a whitelist flag via autocomplete.

 ## Install via Package Control